codeandcoffeelb/codeandcoffeelb.github.io/code-of-conduct.md

-# Code of Conduct
+# Code and Coffee Pledge of Conduct
 ## For review and editing - not adopted yet

-# Code and Coffee Pledge of Conduct

 As a participator in Code && Coffee, I hereby pledge the following: